Jun 5, 2023

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-While this recipe is made with few ingredients, it’s full of flavor.
+While this sautéed shrimp with creamed shishitos and corn recipe is made with few ingredients, it’s full of flavor.
 The shrimp are quickly sautéed in a pan with a bit of oil and butter along with the corn.
 Sautéed sliced shishito peppers are cooked with shallots and simmered in cream to create a creamy sauce-like base for the dish.
 Serve on its own, with white rice or piled onto toast.
+If you’re into dishes like this then I recommend trying this green curry scallops with corn recipe.

 Key Ingredients in This Recipe